 We had lunch in one of the restaurants- tuck inn-.
 We ordered vegetarian noodles, grilled fish and greek salad.
 The menu is varied from the Mediterranean to Asian fusion dishes.
 Food and service were just satisfactory so don’t expect too much.
 We fulfilled our hungry tummy but more importantly, it was a well-spent day.
 Then suddenly gray clouds started to form and the rain was coming.
 Our afternoon was cut short but we had a nice time.
 Beach stroll is always therapy.

 2. Shopping and Dinner at Finikoudes

-There's a wide array of shopping outlets with easy access from Finikoudes beach.
-There are more shopping options, souvenirs, and specialty shops, also restaurants and cafes.
+There’s a wide array of shopping outlets with easy access from Finikoudes beach.
+There are a lot of shopping options, souvenirs, and specialty shops, also restaurants and cafes.
 If you want to go through every block you may need about a day.
 So here is another retail therapy!

-And of course, this therapy makes you tired and hungry...so would you like to sit on a nice spot and enjoy a good dinner?
-Let me show you how Finikoudes how looks at night.
+And of course, this therapy makes you tired and hungry…so would you like to sit on a nice spot and enjoy a good dinner?
+Finikoudes looks better at night time.